-339 Caution. - The entrance channel and river are subject to silting.
+337 Caution. - The entrance channel and river are subject to silting.

-at a state of the current in Mission and the current in Mission and the current is controlled by a hydro-electric dam on Kaministiquia River.
+Caution. - The current in Mission River is controlled by a hydro-electric dam on Kaministiquia River.
 The current varies and its direction frequently reverses.
-341 Caution. - Reverse currents and siltation can make berthing at the Petro-Canada wharf hazardous.
+339 Caution. - Reverse currents and siltation can make berthing at the Petro-Canada wharf hazardous.

-342 No vessel exceeding 200 gross tons shall turn in Mission River except at Mission River Turning Basin or at Kam Turning Basin.
+No vessel exceeding 200 gross tons shall turn in Mission River except at Mission River Turning Basin or at Kam Turning Basin.

-343 Mission Channel Entrance light (1136) is on top of a small white building at the east corner of the breakwater; the structure is floodlit.
+341 Mission Channel Entrance light (1136) is on top of a small white building at the east corner of the breakwater; the structure is floodlit.

-344 Mission River Entrance Breakwater light (1138) is on the north corner of the breakwater.
+342 Mission River Entrance Breakwater light (1138) is on the north corner of the breakwater.

-There are two privately maintained lights, with elevations of 9 feet (2.7 m), one on the east side and one on the west side of the Ontario Hydro Thunder Bay Generating Station wharf.
+343 There are two privately maintained lights, with elevations of 9 feet (2.7 m), one on the east side and one on the west side of the former Ontario Hydro Thunder Bay Generating Station wharf.

-Mission Channel range lights (1139, 1140) are on the west side of the mouth of Mission River.
+344 Mission Channel range lights (1139, 1140) are on the west side of the mouth of Mission River.
 The lights in line lead through the dredged entrance channel.

-347 Caution. - East or NE winds create a confused sea near the breakwater.
+345 Caution. - East or NE winds create a confused sea near the breakwater.
 Small craft should use the Kaministiquia River entrance at such times.